-Fred was a snake, green and glorious.
+Fred was a snake, green and glorious and quick.
 George was a turtle, mottled green and yellow and slow.
 They were friends, or at least one of them thought so.

 But they both knew Bernadette, the sleek red racer from up the river who made Fred's tongue skip a slither whenever he thought of her.
 They were a couple.
 Or at least one of them thought so.